lozziboy/IAW_4AF_keylock_remover/README.md

    * open Windows terminal
    * locate to pyton scripts folder
      `cd C:\Users\(your login user)\......\pyton scripts\`
-   * use pyton script `write_eeprom.py` to dump the eeprom content in a local file
+   * use pyton script `write_eeprom.py` to write the eeprom with the content in the modified local file
      `write_eeprom.py [comport] [filename]`